osbjs/hitobjects-tiny-osbjs/README.md

 # hitobjects-tiny-osbjs
 Hit objects parser for tiny-osbjs.
-This plugin only parses time and position needed to create hit objects highlight effect.
+This plugin only parses time and position needed to create a hit objects highlight effect.

-## WARNING: This library is broken at the moment.
-A fix is coming its way.

 ## Install
 ```bash